DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: CascadeNER

-\paragraph{Pipeline} A simplified pipeline of CascadeNER with an example is shown in Figure \ref{cascade}.
+\paragraph{Pipeline.} A simplified pipeline of CascadeNER is shown in Figure \ref{fig:cascade_pipeline}.
 Upon receiving the input sentence, CascadeNER first processes the sentence by the extractor to mark all entities with identifiers, and re-embeds each entity back, resulting in sentences with identifiers around the named entities.
 These sentences are then individually fed into the classifier, which classifies each entity based on the context and the input type list.
 For multi-granularity data, CascadeNER allows a progressive strategy, significantly improving CasacdeNER's performance in accurate fine-grained classification.
 The detailed steps of extraction and classification are discussed in following sections.
+Examples about the prompts are provided in Appendix \ref{prompt_exp}.